January 18, 2022

 - the protection of the rights and freedoms of others

-The French practice of disclosure by the services of the trade and companies register of the personal address constitutes an “interference by public authority”;
+The French practice of disclosure of personal addresses by the trade and company registry services constitutes "interference by public authority";

 According to the European Court of Human Rights:

 A person's home address constitutes personal information relating to private life and which, as such, enjoys the protection afforded by Article 8 (Alkaya v.
 Turkey, § 30).